chiehpower/chiehpower.github.io/source/_posts/DVC.md

 # Introduction

-We usually used Git to control code versions, but we knew that it is not good for controling large files or non-code documents.
+We usually used Git to control code versions, but we knew that it was not good for controling large files or non-code documents.

-Also, suppose we add one large file by git and push to registry such as Github, there are some potential issues inside actually.
+Also, suppose if we add one large file by git and push to registry such as Github, there are some potential issues inside actually.
+As we know, usually deep learning or mahcine learning developers / researhers request to do a lot of trainings based on many verious experiments, so we need to find a proper way to maintain and manage those models.

 First of all, it will highly increase `.git` folder size ; for example, if your whole files size are 1GB, it will have another 1GB in the `.git` folder.
 Hence, it will account for 2GB.